ReefDoctor Research Assistant

 For 8 weeks + expeditions, volunteers may also undertake the PADI Rescue Diver certification (includes the PADI EFR 1st aid course) for an additional fee.

-Lectures in oceanography, marine biology and ecology, marine management and conservation principles.
+Lectures in coral reef biology and ecology, marine management and conservation principles.

-Training in underwater marine species identification (fish, invertebrates, coral).
+Training in underwater marine species identification (fish, invertebrates, benthic, coral).

 Training in underwater surveying techniques.

 Participate in ReefDoctors long term coral reef monitoring programme: you will become a vital member of our surveying team.
 The role you will play (either fish, invertebrate or benthic surveyor) will rotate as you gain experience.

 Gain experience in data recording and data input protocols.

 Undertake fisheries catch assessments with the local fisheries team.

 Experience life living alongside a traditional Malagasy fishing community and gain insight into the unique Vezo culture.

 Assist the ReefDoctor team in their other core research, management and conservation projects. (e.g. coral gardening, aquaculture – algal farming, kids club etc.,)